PhD (Physical-Chemistry), Emory University & Temple University

 Ultrafast Sciences: Nanomaterials for photovoltaic and biomedical applications

-Our group uses various optical techniques to investigate ultrafast phenomena that take place in nanomaterials, biomolecules and their interfaces during brief times on the order of femtosecond time-scales (one millionth of one billionth of a second).
+Our group synthesizes nanomaterials and uses various optical techniques to investigate ultrafast phenomena that take place in nanomaterials, biomolecules and their interfaces during brief times on the order of femtosecond time-scales (one millionth of one billionth of a second).
 We incorporate a 5 W Ti:Sa femtosecond laser amplifier system to investigate ultrafast dynamics of electronic structures of nanomaterials and vibrational energy & coherence within chemical bonds.

 - Nanomaterials for biomedical applications: In the past, the employment of nanomaterials in the biomedical field was almost limited to drug delivery and bio labeling.
-In recent years however, noble metal nanoparticles, such as gold, were used for photothermal therapy in cancer treatment.
+In recent years however, noble metal nanoparticles, such as gold, are used for photothermal therapy in cancer treatment.
 This is due to their unique way of interacting with light that distinguishes them from other materials.
 When the frequency of light matches that of the collective motion of electrons at the surface of a metal nanoparticle, the so-called localized surface plasmons resonance (LSPR) takes place, and consequently, the nanoparticle strongly absorbs photons with that frequency, which increases its temperature.
 Clinically, the tumor area is injected with gold nanoparticles, followed by shining a laser with LSPR frequency to heat the nanoparticles, which burns and destroys the cancer cells.
 In our Lab, we use ultrafast spectroscopy to track down the energy deposited through laser from absorption by the nanoparticle until its transfer to the biomolecule and the breaking of its chemical bonds.

 - “Bromine Substitution Improves Excited-State Dynamics in Mesoporous Mixed Halide Perovskite Films”.
 E. M. Talbert, H. F. Zarick, A. Boulesbaa, N. Soetan, A. A. Puretzky, D. B. Geohegan, and R. Bardhan.
 Nanoscale, 9 (2017), 12005-12013.